act-rules/act-rules.github.io/_rules/SC2-4-4+2-4-9+4-1-2-link-has-name.md

 #### Failed example 11

-`a` element where accessible name through content only consist of seperator characters.
+`a` element where accessible name through content only consist of whitespace.

 ```html
 <a href="http://www.w3.org/WAI"> </a>